-After the RRB processes the application, biweekly claim forms are mailed to the claimant, and are also available online, as long as he or she remains unemployed and eligible for benefits.
-Claim forms should be signed and sent on or after the last day of the claim.
-This can be done by mail or electronically.
-The completed claim must be received by an RRB office within 15 days of the end of the claim or the date the claim was mailed to the claimant or made available online. whichever is later.
-Claimants must not file both a paper and online claim form for the same claim period(s).
+After the RRB processes the application, biweekly claim forms are made available online and are also mailed to the claimant, as long as he or she remains unemployed and eligible for benefits.
+Claim forms should be signed and submitted (online or by mail) on or after the last day of the claim.
+The completed claim must be received by an RRB office within 15 days of the end of the claim period, or within 15 days of the date the claim was made available online or mailed to the claimant, whichever is later.
+Claimants must not file both online and paper claim forms for the same claim period(s).
+Also, once an individual submits a claim online. all subsequent claim forms will be made available online only, and will no longer be mailed.